clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

       Figure 10: :guilabel:`cgdisk - defined partitions`

 #.
 If you are satisfied that the partition scheme is correct, you will need to
    write this GPT to the hard drive.
-Select the :guilabel:`[ Write ]` command or press the :kbd:`W` key and you will be prompted with:
+Select the :guilabel:`[ Write ]` button or press the :kbd:`W` key and you will be prompted with:

    .. code-block:: console